grelon/project/README.md

 [![BCH compliance](https://bettercodehub.com/edge/badge/grelon/project?branch=master)](https://bettercodehub.com/)

 # Bunqer
+*By Sander Swierts*

 Final project for Minor Programmeren
-By Sander Swierts

 This app gives an overview of what you spend your money on if you are a Bunq customer.
 Categorize new transactions once and after that, they are categorized automatically.
-Also, by working closely together with the Bunq app, it is fairly easy to import any new transactions.
+Simply share a CSV (semi-colon seperated) of your transaction statement with this app and you're good to go.

 Disclaimer: Me nor this project is affiliated with Bunq.
 I am merely an enthousiastic customer.